hepplerj/Dissertation/introduction.dissertation.Heppler.md

 Space forms a critical understanding the history of Santa Clara Valley.
 Within space, as Robert Self writes in his analysis of Oakland, people "competed to put those resources to use to create particular and concrete places."[^cf18] Space is not just an abstract consideration of a place, but rather is historically concrete---the growth of suburban factories, residential and commercial growth, and environmental politics all operated in place.
 Historical actors and their spaces they operate in are inseparable.
 The experiences of people, communities, and institutions take place in the very fabric of life and space.
 The calls for urban reform, environmental concerns, and critiques against industry did not take place abstractly; political actors made specific demands about specific places.
 Space does not tell the entire story, but overlooking space is to miss a significant part.[^cf19]

 I argue to understand the Valley's relationship to environmental activism we can examine three contested landscapes in the Bay Area: natural, suburban, and industrial.[^cf20] Contests over the environment took place within these competing and constructed landscapes in California.
 The Bay Area---indeed, much of the American West---contains what Richard White has called "hybrid landscapes" where cultural ideologies clash over conflicting uses of natural resources.
 The hybrid landscape is not purely wild or built but instead a construction of natural and cultural systems that shape and create place.[^cf21] Places are defined by people constructing places for diverse purposes.
 Landscapes also emphasize aspects of geography that appeal to beauty, economy, or culture.
-Landscapes are both physically and mentally constructed according to human preferences and experiences, which in turn shape and reshape the environment.[^cf22]
+Landscapes are both physically and mentally constructed according to human preferences and experiences, which in turn shape and reshape the environment.[^cf22] Together, these landscapes form the cultural underpinnings of environmental political activity in the Bay Area.

 ![The overlapping landscapes.
 The map depicts the urban (colored polygons), open space (dark gray polygons), Superfund sites (large red